smiteshdas/sleep-breathing-irregularity-detection-with-cnn/README.md

 - SciPy

-**Note:** ChatGPT was used as a supportive tool while completing this project.
+**NOTE:** ChatGPT was used as a supportive tool while completing this project.